sierra nevada

 Duane and Colin very happy to be setting up camp here at Aspen Campground.

-Duane working on his space, unloading his fresh Simi Valley Cycles sport touring motorcycle, the Yamaha Tracer 9.
+Duane working on setting up tent space, unloading his fresh Simi Valley Cycles sport touring motorcycle, the Yamaha Tracer 9.

-Chris off-loading is adventure gear from his trusted Triumph Tiger.
+Chris off-loading his adventure gear from the Triumph Tiger.

-Colin staking out the ultimate space for his tent next to the flowing water.
+Colin staking out the ultimate zone for his tent next to the flowing water.

 Chris and Duane feeling the stoke of a full day on two wheels with the reward of setting up base in Aspen Camp.